RubinChu/r-pan-scaffolding/README.en.md

 druid Database connection pool
 Vue2 + ElementUI Front-end basic framework

-#### Installation tutorial

- **_prompt:_** After running this project, the partners can import the project into the project, find all TODOs in the project, and modify them according to the prompts, which will greatly reduce the shelf modification time of the partners.
-All TODOs are the configuration information that I specially marked out for modification.
-*  **Environment required to run this project:** JDK、MySQL,please install before commissioning
-*  **Anout Database：** Please install the Mysql database by yourself.
-After installation, run the sql script under the sql folder under resources to create the user table.
-*  **About back-end projects：** Paste the source code into your partner's own project, find all TODO in the IDE and follow the prompts to modify the configuration.
-Just start the Spring Boot project.
-*  **About front-end projects：** Paste the source code into your partner's own project, find all TODO in the IDE and follow the prompts to modify the configuration.
-Installation dependencies: npm i (or use cnpm i to accelerate), after installation, use npm run serve to start local debugging, and npm build to package the production environment.
+#### Details of the document

+ The project details of the document please click [WIKI] (https://gitee.com/RubinChu/r-pan-scaffolding/wikis/%E5%BC%80%E5%A7%8B)

 #### Local debugging

 *   **Commissioning project：** After the buddy has configured the environment according to the installation instructions above, start two projects to see the effect.
 Before starting, please configure all TODOs in the project.

-#### Online deployment instructions

-*   **Deploy back-end projects:** The specific deployment details will not be mentioned (the small partners can deploy in their own way, such as jenkins deployment or manual package deployment).
-Here I have written the project startup script under the project's run folder.
-The small partners can Modify the jar package path in the script (if it is a war package deployment, please ignore this deployment instruction).
-After running the script, a pid.txt file and a pan.log log file will be generated.
-You can check the running process ID and Project output log
-*   **Deploy front-end projects：** Friends can use npm run build to build a production environment package.
-The server can use Apache, Tomcat or Nginx and other web servers.
-There are many online materials, so I won’t repeat them here.

 #### Written at the end

-This project will be continuously updated, and I hope to make a little contribution to the small partners who have this need.Have a problem to be able to private letter author or add QQ: 834123196.
+This project will be continuously updated, and I hope to make a little contribution to the small partners who have this need.Have a problem to be able to private letter author.